MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 ## Database

+The Database is responsible for storing the associated metadata and results of the conformance checker, including the policy checker rules and the user rights management.

 * store metadata and results of the conformance checker
 * store the policy checker rules
 * user rights management